HL7/fetal_records/input/pagecontent/use-case3-data-transfer.md

 ### Description
  This use case is a basic use case where you communicate data from one system to another system.
-Usually such a data transfer is a combined set of data with information about the mother, the pregnancy or the foetus.
+Usually such a data transfer is a combined set of data with information about the mother, the pregnancy or the fetus.

 ### Narrative
 #### Achondroplasia detection and treatment